This post may contain affiliate links. Please see my disclosure policy for more details.

 On Australian sites like Mad Paws, all house sitters charge a fee and set their own rates, which are usually between $45 to $80 per night for one animal, with an additional increment for each extra pet (from $5 upwards).

 Some very experienced pet sitters will charge up to $100 per night though.
-To read my more detailed analysis of house and pet sitter rates, with a breakdown of the time involved, read this blog post:
+To read my more detailed analysis of house and pet sitter rates, with a breakdown of the time involved, check out my blog post on how much to charge for house sitting in Australia.

 The websites take a cut of the fee (around 15%-20%), charge a booking fee, provide liability insurance (a legal requirement if you’re charging) and release the remaining fee to the sitter once the owner confirms it took place.